As a doctor, one of the most challenging aspects of running your practice is connecting with potential patients and letting them know you exist.

 Be sure to also upload your podcast to iTunes (Apple), Spotify, and other streaming platforms to generate the most traffic.

-While it may not seem like a marketing strategy to generate more patients, engaging with the community is the best way to let people get to know you and learn more about your doctors office.
+While it may not seem like a marketing strategy to generate more patients, engaging with the community is the best way to let people get to know you.

 As you can imagine, patients are much more likely to call a doctor they have already had a conversation with than someone that is a complete stranger.
 In addition, you may be rewarded with free press.